anamatoso/anamatoso.github.io/_posts/2023-02-15-discord-webhook-bash.md

 ---
 layout: post
-title:  "Creating a webhook in Discord to notify when a bash script has finished running"
+title:  "How to create a webhook in Discord to notify when a bash script has finished running"
 date:   2023-02-15 10:00:40
 draft: false
 og_image: /assets/img/content/webhook_discord.png